MigasEu/challenge-audioText/readme.md

 Decided to go with a nestjs server because it's something I'm used to and fast to start working on (considering the time limit).
 A different approach like serverless or something would take to much for me to waste on the infrastructure.
 Prepared a dockerfile so it could later on be deployed as a container, for example, on kubernetes. (didn't actually tested it, because I don't have docker nor space to install it in this PC, with the 2h limit)

+## Note

+Forgot and got no more time to fix the endpoint response.
+Should be fixed to return the actual file content.